Monday, May 30, 2022

 We Are On The Move Again

-As much as we loved our time in Annapolis we started to get antsy to get moving again.
-The forecast today was for a small craft advisory winds at 15 knots and gusts up to 25 but only 2 foot seas.
-What I noticed the past couple days is that the winds would die down for a short window in the afternoon.
-Since we only had 20 miles to cover we decided to see if we could sneak thru that window.
-As luck would have it we had a great ride over to Rock Hall, Md.
+As much as we loved our time in Annapolis, we started to get antsy to get moving again.
+The forecast today was for a small craft advisory with winds at 15 knots and gusts up to 25 but only 2-foot seas.
+What I noticed the past couple of days is that the winds would die down for a short window in the afternoon.
+Since we only had 20 miles to cover, we decided to see if we could sneak through that window.
+As luck would have it, we had a great ride over to Rock Hall, Md.
 We pulled into the back side of the town and dropped the hook in a beautiful creek where we will spend the night.
-Winds are still pretty gusty but being at anchor is so much more comfortable and scenic.
+Winds are still pretty gusty, but being at anchor is so much more comfortable and scenic.

-I decide to also include a couple of pictures from the Naval Academy.
-Both shots are taken in the dorm room complex, which by the way is the largest coed dorm in the country.
-Don’t know about you all but my dorm never look like this!
+I decided to also include a couple of pictures from the Naval Academy.
+Both shots are taken in the dorm room complex, which, by the way, is the largest coed dorm in the country.
+I don’t know about you all, but my dorm never looks like this!

 Entry Foyer